indiphilegogela/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

     - List your specific, measurable, achievable, relevant, and time-bound goals.
     - Explain the rationale behind each goal.
+    - 1. Get a job.
+         once i am finished with my course i want to get employment and move to another area.
+      2. Get a cheap car for convenience
+      3. save most of the money i earn
 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.
     - Describe how these align with your interests and skills.
+    - 1. i hope to be experienced enough in terms of technology that i can help out ny                 instructing underpriviliged people for free
+      2. i hope to be atleast beginning my own business offering tech solutions to the                 government and private companys/citizens alike.
+      3. Volunteering at shelters, soup kitchens and animal sanctuarys
+      4. Build a wealth of knowledge

 ### Part 4: Action Plan